vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The compromise of both the Oracle and the Issuance infrastructure can result in catastrophic scenario, where all of the currently locked collateral can be confiscated.

-It is therefore reasonable to require the covenant case for the liquidation to restrict the destination address and the amount of the collateral on liquidation.
-The issuer should hold the keys that control the addresses that receive the liquidation-unlocked collateral separate from all other keys, so that if the issuance infrastructure is compromised, the attacker who performed the liquidations would not gain access to the liquidation-unlocked collateral.
+It is, therefore, reasonable to require the covenant case for the liquidation to restrict the destination address and the amount of the collateral on liquidation.
+The issuer should hold the keys that control the addresses that receive the liquidation-unlocked collateral separate from all other keys so that if the issuance infrastructure is compromised, the attacker who performed the liquidations would not gain access to the liquidation-unlocked collateral.

-If such restriction is implemented in the covenant case for liquidation, the destination address for receiving the collateral on liquidation will need to be publically known, because it will be an essential parameter for the construction of the covenant.
-To independently monitor the issuances, one would need to reconstruct the covenant scripts, and will therefore need to know all of the essential covenant parameters.
+If such restriction is implemented in the covenant case for liquidation, the destination address for receiving the collateral on liquidation will need to be publically known because it will be an essential parameter for the construction of the covenant.
+To independently monitor the issuances, one would need to reconstruct the covenant scripts and will therefore need to know all of the essential covenant parameters.

-Another catastrophic scenario allowed by such compromise is unrestricted issuance of Synth even if the reissuance token is controlled by the covenant that requires the oracle signature attesting the minimum amount of collateral.
+Another catastrophic scenario allowed by such compromise is unrestricted issuance of Synth even if the re-issuance token is controlled by the covenant that requires the oracle signature attesting the minimum amount of collateral.
 But such oracle is not necessary the same oracle that is used in the liquidation.
-It does not even need to be public (does not need to publicly release its signatures), as it only protects the issuance process.
-It can be a specialized oracle maintained by the Issuer themself on a separated, protected system with one-way communication channel to the system that hosts the issuance infrastructure (can only send the signatures, cannot receive any information back)
+It does not even need to be public (it does not need to publicly release its signatures), as it only protects the issuance process.
+It can be a specialized oracle maintained by the Issuer themself on a separated, protected system with a one-way communication channel to the system that hosts the issuance infrastructure (can only send the signatures, cannot receive any information back)